 - improve productivity, allowing the client to reorder more frequently and more accurately

 As a software company, Lokad has redefined the notion of state-of-the-art demand forecasting through its probabilistic forecasting engine.
 However, even the best technology is worth little if not leveraged in a way that is fully aligned with your business goals.
 The quantitative optimization of every single purchasing decision requires several skills that are not commonly found in most companies:

-Lokad's team can deliver all of these skills packaged into a monthly subscription.
-A dedicated Lokad account manager will gain an in-depth familiarity with your business, your strategic goals, your processes, your supply chain constraints; all of this in order to execute a state-of-the-art supply chain optimization workflow.
+Lokad’s team can deliver all of these skills packaged into a monthly subscription.
+A dedicated Supply Chain Scientist, trained by Lokad, will gain an in-depth familiarity with your business, your strategic goals, your processes, your supply chain constraints; all of this in order to execute a state-of-the-art supply chain optimization workflow.
 The capacity of Lokad to execute your supply chain strategy is measured against your KPIs – as jointly established by your company and Lokad.

 As far as supply chain optimization is concerned, traditional software vendors take a low-risk approach: sticking to marketing the usual software toolkit, selling training and coaching hours, and letting the client operate the optimization process by themselves.
 Conveniently, if this initiative fails, the client won’t have anybody to blame but themselves for their inadequate use of the tool.

 At Lokad, with the experience acquired through analyzing over a thousand datasets, we are confident in our capacity to identify those businesses where our technology and our know-how will yield success.
 We are also capable of adjusting the complexity of our solutions to best fit the scale of our individual clients.